 Submissions

-Authors are welcome to contact the Editorial Team with any pre-submission enquiries.
-In the case of articles dealing with taxa that are new to science or new to the British Isles, the Editorial Team requests that a pre-submission enquiry is made in advance of submitting the manuscript, so that consideration can be given to suitability for publication in Field Mycology and any necessary arrangements for scientific review.
+Authors are welcome to contact the editorial team with any pre-submission enquiries.
+In the case of articles dealing with taxa that are new to science or new to the British Isles, the editorial team requests that a pre-submission enquiry is made in advance of submitting the manuscript, so that consideration can be given to suitability for publication in Field Mycology and any necessary arrangements for scientific review.

 Submission Preparation Checklist